-The Climate Change Program for the Hudson River Estuary helps communities to adapt to climate change and become more resilient to climate risks.
+The Climate Change Program for the Hudson River Estuary helps communities plan for the future

 What is Climate Resilience?

-Climate resilience means our ability to manage climate risks, respond productively as the climate changes and recover quickly from extreme events.
-View our page on helping communities become more climate resilient (link: new page 2 below) to learn more.
+Climate resilience is our ability to manage climate risks, respond productively as the climate changes and recover quickly from extreme events.
+It acknowledges that some are more affected by climate change than others, and incorporates the principles of climate justice to help communities “bounce forward” to a better future.
+View our page on helping communities become more climate resilient to learn more.

 What are our Climate Risks in the Hudson River Estuary?